fluxflume/hashing-service/README.md

 **Stats**

 This interface is simple, and provides a clean way to update the total count and average.
-The provided implementation, `LocalStats` uses a `RWMutex` to ensure the value is readable/writable from multiple goroutines.
+The provided implementation, `LocalStats` uses a `RWMutex` to ensure the value is safely readable/writable from multiple goroutines.

 To support scaling beyond 1 instance of this service, the stats data would be distributed (database, distributed cache etc.), and an aggregated view of all service instances would be needed.